Fresh deepwater oil discovery off Brazil

-Petrobras disclosed this oil discovery on Monday, explaining that it spud the well 4-BRSA-1386D-RJS – located in the northwestern part of the Sépia oil field, 250 km south of the city of Rio de Janeiro, under a water depth of 2,197 metres – on 31 July 2022, about three months after the signing of the contract for the Sépia transfer of rights (ToR) surplus consortium.
+Petrobras disclosed the oil discovery on Monday, explaining that the spudding of the well 4-BRSA-1386D-RJS – located in the northwestern part of the Sépia oil field, 250 km south of the city of Rio de Janeiro, under a water depth of 2,197 metres – was done on 31 July 2022, about three months after the signing of the contract for the Sépia transfer of rights (ToR) surplus consortium.

 As outlined by the company, the Sépia co-participated area is composed of the Sépia block, acquired by Petrobras through the transfer of rights contract, signed with the Brazilian government in 2010, and by the Sépia ToR surplus block, acquired in December 2021, in the 2nd transfer-of-rights production sharing auction realized by the National Agency for Petroleum, Natural Gas and Biofuels (ANP).

 Petrobras pointed out that the Sépia ToR surplus block was purchased by a consortium comprising Petrobras as the operator with a 30 per cent interest and its partners: TotalEnergies (28 per cent), QatarEnergy (21 per cent) and Petronas (21 per cent), with Pre-Sal Petróleo (PPSA) as manager.